Many people believe DOS to be an antiquated,

 users power management.

-While not at the level of Unix, DOS has some security available.
+While not at the level of Unix, DOS has security available.
+One is

-One is data encryption, which has been around since the early days of DOS.
+data encryption, which has been around since the early days of DOS.
+Another

-Another is password protection.
-This is done either through after-market
+is password protection.
+This is done either through after-market programs or

-programs or directly within versions such as DR-DOS 6 and higher.
-It
+directly within versions such as DR-DOS 6 and higher.
+It offers protection

-offers protection of files, directories, or complete drives.
-This can be
+of files, directories, or complete drives.
+This can be structured to allow

-structured to allow only certain users access to certain files,
+only certain users access to certain files, directories or drives -- or to

 It is possible for DOS users to save an environment and then set